thingbomb/flowtide/README.md

 # Flowtide

 Flowtide is a beautiful, smart New Tab page for your browser.
-One of its standout features is Actions.
-Actions lets you complete tasks (e.g. making a Google Doc or a Todoist task) quickly simply by pressing `/`.
+Magic Search is the core feature of Flowtide, allowing you to easily complete tasks (e.g. making a Google Doc or Excel workbook) and search your bookmarks all with `/`.

 ## Install for your browser